rusty-electron/rusty-electron.github.io/_posts/2021-12-08-algo-running-time-and-power-law.md

 katex: true
 ---

+So you wrote a new algorithm for a task or maybe you are re-implementing a known algorithm and want to verify the time complexity, a mathematical analysis is the best way to do so but you could also arrive at the same result using two simpler methods that I discuss in this article.

-When analyzing the running time of an algorithm we should first try to gather some empirical data by testing different input sizes and then recording run times.
+When analyzing the running time of an algorithm we should first gather some empirical data by testing  with different input sizes and then recording the running times.

 As an example, here I list the running time $$ T(n) $$ for various input size $$N$$.
 If you are testing your algorithm you should prepare a similar table.